WFU-HPC/deac-docs/source/cluster-faq.rst

 	* Any faculty, student, or staff member within any department who receives support by Information Systems.
 	* These departments include the School of Law, Divinity, Business, Graduate School of Arts and Sciences, and WFU Undergraduate College.
 	* External collaborators and users from the School of Medicine are allowed to use the DEAC Cluster with certain caveats and additional rules.
-	* More information can be found under the :ref:<sec.sla.ua.account_eligibility> section of our Service Level Agreement.
+	* More information can be found under the :ref:`Account Eligibility<sec.sla.ua.account_eligibility>` section of our Service Level Agreement.

 * What can the DEAC Cluster be used for?